The-Kumarajiva-Project/Admin/.github/ISSUE_TEMPLATE/RFJ.md

 ## 3. Problem and context

 What is the problem you're trying to solve?
-Give the context or background for why you want PechaJobs to do this job.
+Give the context or background for why you want the Kumarajiva Project to do this job.

 ## 4. Job description and scope